andresebr/kumodd/README.md

     1. Click "Create Credentials" and select "Oauth client ID".
     1. Select the radio button "Web Application".
     1. In "Authorized redirect URIs", enter: `http://localhost:8080`
     1. Click "create".
-A dialog "OAuth client will pop up.
+A dialog "OAuth client" will pop up.
 Click OK.
     1. Under "Oauth 2.0 client IDs", to the far right of the new ID, is a down arrow icon.
 Click the down arrow icon to download it.
-    1. Rename it to gdrive.json, and move it to the config directory inside the kumodd directory created in step 1.
+    1. Rename it to gdrive.json, and move it to the config directory inside the kumodd directory created in step 1: kumodd/config/gdrive.json.

 1. Authorize kumodd to access the cloud account: